aassaa110012/ocis/changelog/unreleased/policies-service.md

-Enhancement: Introduce File-Firewall
+Enhancement: Introduce policies-service

-Introduces file-firewall service.
-The file-firewall service provides a new grpc api which can be used to find out whether a requested operation is allowed or not.
+Introduces policies service.
+The policies-service provides a new grpc api which can be used to return whether a requested operation is allowed or not.
 Open Policy Agent is used to determine the set of rules of what is permitted and what is not.

 2 further levels of authorization build on this: